 Popular Cards That Earn ThankYou Points

-- Citi Prestige Card (5 points/dollar on dining & on air travel, 3 points/dollar with hotels and cruise lines)
+- Citi Prestige® Card (5 points/dollar on dining & on air travel, 3 points/dollar with hotels and cruise lines) – no longer open to new applicants

-*It’s best to pair this card with a Premier or Prestige card to get the most use out of your ThankYou points (i.e so you can transfer them to airline loyalty programs)
+*It’s best to pair these cards with a Premier or Prestige card to get the most use out of your ThankYou points (i.e so you can transfer them to all of Citi’s partner programs)

-Citi’s ThankYou program may not have the strongest lineup of transfer partners out of the three main transferrable currency programs, but it still has a lot of very good uses.
+Citi’s ThankYou program may not have the strongest lineup of transfer partners out of the four main transferrable currency programs, but it still has a lot of very good uses.

 With various ThankYou cards offering great earnings rates on travel, dining, and gas it can be easy to build up an impressive balance of ThankYou points quite quickly, and with Citi occasionally offering transfer bonuses as well, it doesn’t have to take much effort to earn enough points for a valuable airline award.